 Advanced Entry Checklists (entered the Ph.D. program with the M.A. in English or equivalent):

-- Fall 2019 or later Matriculation – Adv Entry PhD Checklist
+- Fall 2021 Matriculation – Adv Entry PhD Checklist

-- Fall 2017 & Prior Matriculation – Adv Entry PhD Checklist
+- Fall 2018 or Earlier Matriculation – Adv Entry PhD Checklist

 Standard Entry Checklists (entered the Ph.D. program with the B.A. in English or equivalent):